Every year, thousands of restaurants are hit with lawsuits ranging from $50,000 to several million dollars.

 - Do you outsource valet parking?
 Make sure they're listed under "additional insureds."

 - Do you have employees running errands in company vehicles?
-Please check DMV records first.
+Check DMV records first.

 Workers' compensation exposures: